Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/intelliprompt/code-snippets.md

 ## Opening Selection Sessions

 Functionality is included that displays a helpful popup where the end user can type the title of an accessible code snippet to activate it.
-A completion list that shows the code snippets and child folders at the current folder level is also displayed below the popup and fully supports partial matches and `Tab`-based selection.
+A completion list that shows the code snippets and child folders at the current folder level is also displayed below the popup and fully supports partial matches and <kbd>Tab</kbd>-based selection.
 The code snippets used to populate the selection session come from the [ICodeSnippetProvider](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICodeSnippetProvider) language service.

 ![Screenshot](../../images/code-snippet-selection.png)

 When a folder is selected in the completion list, the scope of the selection popup changes to that folder and the user can access the code snippets and child folders within it.
-Pressing `Backspace` or clicking the parent folder's link, backs up to the parent folder level.
+Pressing <kbd>Bkspace</kbd> or clicking the parent folder's link, backs up to the parent folder level.

 ### Programmatic Session Creation